tomy137/FramesFusion/README.md

 Each specified folder will be scanned recursively to include all images in these formats.

 # Warning
 Warning, it's far from perfect.
-There's still some black at the bottom, and the last column isn't always perfectly balanced.
 But after a few hours of work with the trusty ChatGPT, it's already pretty cool!
 Feel free to correct and improve it!